 6.52.
 A non-radiation related safety policy and programme should be established and implemented to ensure that all risks to personnel involved in plant activities, in particular, those activities that are safety related, are kept ALARA.
 A non-radiation related safety programme should be established for all personnel, suppliers and visitors, and should refer to the non-radiation safety rules and practices that are to be adopted.
 The programme should include arrangements for the planning, organization, monitoring and review of the preventive and protective measures.
-The operating organization should provide support, guidance and
+The operating organization should provide support, guidance and assistance for plant personnel in the area of non-radiation related safety.

-6.56.A The operating organization should assign the responsibilities for non-radiation-related safety supervision.
+6.52.A The operating organization should assign the responsibilities for non-radiation-related safety supervision.

-6.56.B Plant staff and contractors should receive an appropriate training on non-radiation-related safety.
+6.52.B Plant staff and contractors should receive an appropriate training on non-radiation-related safety.